jamestattersall/Proton2Mssql/readme.md

 ## Record ID

-A proton record has an ID which is a 32-bit integer evaluating to the ordinal position of the page/record within the Proton database.
+A proton record has an ID which is a 32-bit integer.
+This ID is not stored but implied as the ordinal position of the page/record within the Proton database.
 The ID is 1-based, (the first record has ID=1)

 The ID can be used to find the start of the record rapidly by advancing the file pointer to byte position (ID -1)\*page length in bytes.